 External social resources, reflected in the social diagnosis, relate to the characteristics of the so-called “social support” – the family and the non-family environment.

-Taking into account the unity and interaction of biological, psychological and social factors in the development and dynamics of mental diseases, or in other words following the holistic approach, enables a true understanding of the essence of human diseases.
+Considering the unity and interaction of biological, psychological and social factors in the development and dynamics of mental diseases, or in other words following the holistic approach, enables a true understanding of the essence of human diseases.